Kumu Hula Greg

 Hula Kimo Alama Keaulana.

-been performing for Kalo's Polynesian Revue at the South Seas Village at the
+From 1989 to 2008 he performed in Kalo's Polynesian Revue at the South Seas Village at the

 Calls, Voyage, Tahitian Lanai, Polynesian Palace